 In October of the year 2000, Black Enterprise magazine's Tech Watch column referred readers to African American software products being provided by companies and web sites (including this one), in response to a reader's query who wrote a letter to the editor asking where to find software containing learning and history topics with African American themes for young children.

 Ethnic software programmed by the African American has been referred to as BLACKWARE or blacksoftware.
 Created by AfroCentrists, these screen savers, clip art, and multimedia CD-ROMs were important as various Digital Divide initiatives spurred African American and Hispanic pc ownership and internet use.

-The Ethnic Software Project explains The Yiddish Typewriter programmed by Raphael Finkel.
+The Ethnic Software Project (link changed) had described in 2006, the Yiddish Typewriter programmed by Raphael Finkel.